fan2/mkdocs/docs/blog/posts/elf/plt-puts-analysis.md

 ## relocation entries

-The second job of the loader, having loaded the program’s dependencies, is to perform the relocation and linking step.
+The second job of the loader, having loaded the program's dependencies, is to perform the relocation and linking step.
 Relocation tables can be in one of two formats: `REL` or `RELA`, which differ slightly in their encoding.

 As you can see in the readelf dump of the example binary's section headers, there are several sections with names of the form `rela.*`.
 These sections are of type `SHT_RELA`, meaning that they contain information used by the linker for performing relocations.
 Essentially, each section of type `SHT_RELA` is a table of relocation entries, with each entry detailing a particular address where a relocation needs to be applied, as well as instructions on how to resolve the particular value that needs to be plugged in at this address.